 We placed RAW's target customers on a spectrum.
 At one end sits a group of curious individuals who side on the err of caution; at the other, a group of willing and ready individuals to embrace all that RAW has to offer.
 Experiences vary from 15 minutes to 8 hours, and cover most essential food preparation skills, from foraging to butchery.
 All experiences utilise ethically-sourced ingredients from local suppliers.

-A key component of the brand strategy was to think about the future of RAW.
-Once we established the brand's messaging and positioning, we mapped its growth.
-How will the business evolve over time?
-What experiences will it offer next summer?
+Working closely with RAW’s founder, a key component of the brand strategy was to consider how this model for experiences would evolve over time.
+What experiences will RAW offer next summer?
+What kind of frequency should it have?
 Where will it be in 2020?
 These questions are integral for goal setting, and help to keep the business on-track.

 What the client said